Lung Cancer: Surgery

 Types of surgery for lung cancer

 The type of lung surgery you have depends on your health, extent (stage) of the cancer, and location of the tumor.
 The healthcare provider may remove part or all of the affected lung.
 The following are the main types of lung surgery.
 For these operations, the surgeon usually makes a cut (incision) in the side of the chest and reaches the lung between the ribs.
-This is known as a thoracotomy.
+This is called a thoracotomy.

 Lobectomy.
 Each lung is divided into sections called lobes.
 The right lung has 3 lobes and the left lung has 2 lobes.
-This type of surgery removes only the lobe of the lung that the cancer is in, usually along with some of the nearby lymph nodes.
+This type of surgery removes only the lobe of the lung that the cancer is in, often along with some of the nearby lymph nodes.
 This is the most common surgery done for lung cancer that’s only in 1 lobe of the lung.

 Sleeve resection.
 This surgery is sometimes used if the cancer is in a large airway (bronchus) near where it enters the lung.
 The section of the bronchus containing the cancer is removed.
 The lung is reattached to the remaining bronchus.
 This allows the surgeon to avoid having to remove the whole lung.

 Video-assisted thoracic surgery (VATS).
 This is a less invasive procedure for treating early stage lung cancer, especially for smaller tumors near the outside of the lung.
 Instead of making a large incision (thoracotomy), the surgeon places a thin tube with a small video camera on the end through a small opening in the side of the chest.
-The surgeon makes 2 or 3 other small openings in the chest to insert instruments to remove the tumor.
-This procedure usually involves less pain after surgery and a shorter hospital stay.
+The surgeon makes 2 or 3 other small openings in the chest to insert tools to remove the tumor.
+This procedure often involves less pain after surgery and a shorter hospital stay.
 VATS should be done by a surgeon who has experience with this technique.

 Risks and possible side effects of surgery